 Earth Canticle (2005) – SATB (div.), piano or organ.
 Texts from Psalms and Isaiah; Kyrie from the Roman mass.
 Written for the 2006 choral composition competition at the First Methodist Church of Fort Worth, Texas.
 The first section extols the wonders and beauty of the earth; the second decries the greed and folly of those who would despoil it; the third asks mercy from God for our transgressions against our earthly habitat; and the fourth imagines a world at peace.
 Duration 4:30.
 Look at page 1 here.

 Veni Sancte Spiritus (2003) – SATB, brass quintet & timpani.
 Sequence for Pentecost.
 Commission from Mount Desert Summer Chorale, Bar Harbor, Maine, to honor the memory of trombonist Mark Horner.
-Duration 5:30.
+Duration 7:00.
 First page of piano-vocal score here.
+Complete audio here.

 Sanctus (2003) – SATB a capella.
 Text from the Roman mass.
 Exuberant anthem for any season, with abundant contrapuntal textures.
-Soon to be published by Lorenz/Sacred Music Press.
 Duration 3:30.
-First page here.
+Published by Lorenz/Sacred Music Press.
+Perusal score here.

 Hymn for a New Land (2001) – Unison children’s voices, SATB, with organ or piano, text from Psalm 118.
 Written for a Revels production, the piece gives voice to hopeful Irish, Italian and Jewish immigrants as their ship enters New York Harbor and they first catch sight of the Statue of Liberty.
 Published by Thorpe.
 Optional expanded orchestration includes violin or recorder, accordion, double bass, brass quintet and timpani (but the piece works very nicely with organ or piano).
 Duration 2:30.
+Complete audio (from Revels recording Strike the Harp: An Irish Christmas Revels) here.
 Order from Theodore Presser.